Car Accidents

 Back and Spinal Cord Injuries

 The force of a head-on collision could cause a variety of injuries to your spinal cord or back.
 You could experience a slipped or herniated disc, which can be extremely painful and usually requires surgery and a lengthy recovery.
-You also could experience a bruised or broken spinal column, which could result in nerve damage or paralysis.
+You could also experience a bruised or broken spinal column, which could result in nerve damage or paralysis.

 Neck Injuries or Whiplash